Skip to main content

 There are a number of hikes to choose from, the most popular being Monkey Beach or Turtle Beach.

-We chose Turtle Beach because A: there’s a sanctuary, B: Monkey beach was cut off by a landslide and C: Monkeys scare the shit out of us.
+We chose Turtle Beach because A: there’s a sanctuary, B: Monkey Beach was cut off by a landslide and C: Monkeys scare the shit out of us.

-Sanctuary opens 10 am – 4.30 pm closed between 1-2 pm.
+Sanctuary opens 10 am – 4.30 pm and closes between 1-2 pm.

-There is a canopy walk which allows you to glide (or hobble anxiously) across the treetops on a narrow wooden bridge but make sure if it is fully open.
+There is a canopy walk that allows you to glide (or hobble anxiously) across the treetops on a narrow wooden bridge but make sure it is fully open.
 We made it across 4 platforms to find the rest closed so we couldn’t go any further and had to turn back.
 Bring plenty of water and lunch as there are no shops or food stalls.

 Visit Cat Beach: